Inventory management, stock control, order processing… exciting right?

 - Stock control

-Here we have an extra large, red men’s shirt from Acme Co (Supplier-Category-Size-Colour).
+Using the example above we can tell by the SKU that we have an extra large, red men’s shirt from Acme Co (Supplier-Category-Size-Colour).

 However you decide to write your SKUs, there are some good practices to take note of: